birdofpreyru/react-global-state/README.md

   - `loader` (_Function_) &ndash; Async function with resolves to the data of interest.
   - `[options]` (_Object_) &ndash; Optional.
 Additional parameters.
+    - `[options.deps]` (_any[]_) Optional.
+The array of dependencies to watch for changes (in the sence the standard React's `useEffect()` hook watches the changes in its last depdendencies argument), and to attempt reload of async data when any value in the array changes.
+The actual reloads are still restricted by the timestamp of currently loaded data (if any), and by `maxage`, `refreshAge` settings.
     - `[options.maxage]` (_Number_) &ndash; Optional.
 Maximum age of data
       acceptable to the caller.
 If data in the state are older than this time [ms], the reloading will be initiated.